 Here’s an example of how you can transfer hosting for an existing website using Duplicator:

 - Install the plugin on your old hosting account’s WordPress dashboard.
 There are two ways to do this:

-- Install it via your WordPress dashboard by navigating to Plugins -> Add New.
-Simply search the plugin in the field on the top-right side of the screen and click Install Now.
+- Install it via your WordPress dashboard by navigating to Plugins → Add New.
+Simply search for the plugin in the field on the top-right side of the screen and click Install Now.